-This bears further investigation, because even if at 45, I seem out of immediate danger of getting pregnant, it's a sad fact that usually, characteristics of women-hating usually travel in droves.
-(Well that, and it'd be a bit of a Fuck you, I've got mine argument, anyway.)
+This bears further investigation as it's a sad fact that usually, characteristics of women-hating usually travel in droves.
 The legal texts show us, aside from such peculiarities as the White Slave Traffic (Suppression) Ordinance being followed by the Potato (Cultivation) Ordinance, this:

 198. Whosoever shall, by violence, have carnal knowledge of a person of either sex, shall, on conviction, be liable to imprisonment for a term from three to nine years, with or without solitary confinement.

 OK, there's a law against it in the Criminal Code.
 Good.
 Not as good as it could be, positing violence rather than lack of consent, of course, and carnal knowledge does not bode well, but at least it clarifies of either sex.
 (Speaking of sex and sexes, here's LesBiGay rights; thanks, Taleel!)
 Article 201 tries to partially make up for this though by listing circumstances under which the assumption of violence is automatic, such as when resistance was impossible.
 (This seems designed to address rohypnol rape and suchlike.)
 Any further imbalance of power (more than one assailant, assault by officer, assault using weapons, etc.) aggravates the crime (202), and so interestingly does being married or having been married to the victim (202h).